Class of 2023

 Tiantian Wei

-At Notre Dame, I engaged in STEM mentorship programs.
-I coached at the ONEXYS program for two summers.
+At Notre Dame, I engaged in STEM mentorship programs and coached at the ONEXYS program for two summers.
 ONEXYS is a pre-college Math program for first-generation college students organized by the ND Math department.
-I taught a 4-week online course about pre-calculus for incoming Freshmen twice a week.
-I mentored five students to get ready for college-level quantitative reasoning courses and introduced my experiences at ND to help with their transition to college.
+I also taught a 4-week online course about pre-calculus for incoming Freshmen twice a week and mentored five students to help prepaer them for college-level quantitative reasoning courses and introduced my experiences at ND to help with their transition to college.

 At the beginning of my freshman year, I was amazed by all the exciting opportunities for academic exploration, cultural immersion, and service that Notre Dame offers.
 Aiming to challenge myself and serve the community, I volunteered to work at an English teaching program at La Casa de Amistad (ENL Program), where I teach Hispanic people English.
 I also attended the Living with Mental Illness, a social concern seminar this semester.
 Through weekly meetings and an immersion week, I learned how nonprofit organizations help people with mental illnesses by creating an environment with mutual support.

 Notre Dame has many amazing opportunities to help students discern career paths and future possibilities.
 I benefited from business clubs like SIBC, ND Institute in Global Investing, Career Center, and upperclassmen connections.
 I confirmed my interest in the secondary market after my summer internship at Huatai Securities in my freshman year.
 Later, I attended many workshops and guest speaker events organized by Wall Street Clubs, and I joined the JP Morgan wealth management travel team of SIBC.
-All these experiences helped me learn valuable technical and leadership skills.
-Last summer, I interned at Bank of America Sales and Trading in New York City.
-During the internship, I rotated with the G10 FX Sales desk and the US Short Rates Trading desk.
-I will return full-time to be a Short Rates Trader after graduation.
+All of these experiences helped me learn valuable technical and leadership skills.
+I interned at Bank of America Sales and Trading in New York City where I rotated with the G10 FX Sales desk and the US Short Rates Trading desk.

 I explored my passion for traveling and intercultural immersions through Notre Dame.
 In my junior fall semester, I studied abroad in London.
 My experience of studying in different parts of the world allows me to meet people from different backgrounds and learn how to explore the world on my own.
 I will continue exploring my academic interests and challenging myself in different aspects to become a better global citizen.